HL7/cqf-measures/input/pages/measure-conformance.md

 In Table 3-2, the first measure is an example of a patient-based measure.
 Each patient may contribute at most one count to the denominator and numerator, regardless of how many encounters they had.
 The second measure is an episode-of-care measure where each patient may contribute zero or more encounters to the denominator and numerator counts.

-For complete examples of patient-based proportion measures, see the Screening Measure [Examples](examples.html).
+For complete examples of non-patient based proportion measures, see the Screening Measure [Examples](examples.html).
 For a complete example of an encounter-based proportion measure, see the [EXM108](Measure-EXM108-FHIR.html) measure included in this implementation guide.

 **Conformance Requirement 3.11 (Proportion Measures):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3-11)
 {: #conformance-requirement-3-11}